Rugged vs. Refined Style for Men (How to Dress Cohesively)

-There are a lot of different styles of clothing out there.
-We hear terms like “preppy” or “classic” or even “gothic,” and they all conjure up a different idea of what that looks like.
+There’s a lot of different styles of clothing out there.
+We hear terms like “preppy” or “classic” or even “gothic,” and they all conjure up a different look.

-But after ten years of personal styling men, I’ve come to realize that most style lives under two umbrella terms: Rugged or Refined.
+But after ten years of working with men in our personal styling business, I’ve come to realize that most style lives under two umbrella terms: Rugged or Refined.

-If you just learn these two terms, you’ll be able to pair outfits easily, and you’ll then be able to select clothing that gives you a look you love.
+If you learn these two terms, you’ll be able to pair outfits easily, and you’ll be able to select clothing that gives you a look you love.

-And of course, all of this sits on a continuum.
+Of course, all of this sits on a continuum.
 You’ll have items that are extremely polished on one end, and on the other, items that are basically destroyed, and then everything in between.
-Most guys aren’t 100% one way or the other, but you’ll almost always have one way you lean.
-Once you figure it out, you’ll want to keep the majority of your closet in that style so that everything pairs together well.
+Most guys aren’t 100% one way or the other, but you’ll almost always lean rugged or refined more often.

 A quick way to tell which way you lean: